What is Bot War?

 This means that building lists is a very important and fun part of Bot War.
 Building a list not only affects the power of your force but also when your force will be available to attack or counter your opponent.
 For example, it is hard to counter a SR 5 model with a SR 2 model because the SR 2 model will have to wait an entire turn to counter and by then the SR 5 model may be completely powered up again.

 A common issue in Bot War for beginners is energy starvation.
 Not only do you need to consider SR when building a list but also whether you can power your force.
-You will find in Bot War advantages to taking physically weak models because they provide additional energy.
+You will find in Bot War advantages to taking physically weak models because they provide additional energy for a cheaper cost.
 This means that its hard to find over powered forces in Bot War.
 Almost everything does have a counter or a drawback.

-It is not uncommon to have cubes ready for an activation and then having to use them to boost defenses leaving your model with no cubes to activate at all.
-This is why careful planning is needed.
+It is not uncommon to have cubes ready for an activation and then have to use them to boost defences, leaving your model with no cubes to activate at all.
+This is why careful planning and decision making is needed.

 Ranged attacks and close attacks are still resolved with dice.
 These are dice with custom values.
 There are 3 main types of dice in Bot War.
 These are Purple Attack dice, Red Shield dice and Black Critical dice.
-The Black Critical dice are used for a few different purposes for both offence and defense however the other two are specifically for Attack or Defense.
-A D6 is included in the Starter Set but this is mainly for just rolling certain rolls in the scenarios.
+The Black Critical dice are used for a few different purposes for both attack and defence however the other two are specifically for attack or defence.
+A D6 is included in the Starter Set but this is mainly for just rolling random events in the scenarios.

 There are various different types of models in Bot War but essentially they behave similarly within the rules of the game.
 Usually the type of model will have something that they are good at.
-Bots represent a standard model that performs within a scale on each activation.
+Bots represent a standard model that performs broadly average across all game phases.
 Other models such as vehicles are skewed slightly off this centre scale.
-For example, vehicles will usually have a good ranged attack for less points than a Bot.
+For example, vehicles will usually have a good ranged attack for less points than a Bot but a very poor close attack.
 Likewise, Infantry models require very little energy to activate but generate good energy, so they are very useful powering up your force.
 I often call models that do this “batteries”.

 Special Rules and Super Abilities